kubeflow/website/content/en/docs/components/katib/overview.md

 - **Search algorithm**: The algorithm to use when searching for the optimal hyperparameter values.

-For details of how to define your experiment, see the guide to [running an experiment](/docs/components/katib/experiment/).
+For details of how to define your experiment, follow the guide to [running an experiment](/docs/components/katib/experiment/).

 ### Suggestion